VanshGehlot/AGI/README.md

 * They employ the transformer architecture, which uses an attention mechanism to understand the context and relationships between words in a sentence.
 This allows the model to handle long-range dependencies in language.

-* They are usually pretrained on a general language modeling task and then fine-tuned for more specific downstream tasks like question answering, text summarization, and sentiment analysis.
+* They are usually pre-trained on a general language modelling task and then fine-tuned for more specific downstream tasks like question answering, text summarization, and sentiment analysis.

 * They generate text by predicting the next most likely word in a sequence given the context.
 The output can seem very human and coherent.